ndy-s/patto/README.md

 Each pattern acts like its own chapter.
 It is isolated, focused, and easy to revisit at any time.

 ### Pattern Submenu
-After selecting a pattern, I enter a dedicated submenu where I can:

-* view example implementations
-* generate a new exercise for that pattern
+After selecting a pattern, I enter a dedicated submenu where I can view example implementations and generate a new exercise for that pattern.

 This keeps exploration and practice organized while still making it easy to jump between them.

 ### Exercise Generation
 When I generate an exercise, Patto runs a small study loop using multiple agents:

-* **Instruction Agent** - Defines the problem, learning goals, and constraints.
+* Instruction Agent: Defines the problem, learning goals, and constraints.
-* **Template Agent** - Creates the starter code, folder structure, and TODO markers.
+* Template Agent: Creates the starter code, folder structure, and TODO markers.
-* **Evaluation Agent** - Reviews my completed solution and provides feedback.
+* Evaluation Agent: Reviews my completed solution and provides feedback.

 I can repeat this loop as many times as I want for any pattern until the ideas actually stick.